Are Your Business’s Records & Minute Books Up to Date?

-Under the Income Tax Act, a corporation is required to keep a different set of ‘books’ than under corporate legislation.
-These records are the bookkeeping and accounting books which, at a basic level, record the income and expenses of the corporation.
+Under the Income Tax Act, a corporation is required to keep a different set of ‘books’ than those under corporate legislation.
+These records include the bookkeeping and accounting books which, at a basic level, record the income and expenses of the corporation.
 Today, these records are typically recorded in a bookkeeping software or they can be manually recorded in handwritten books or electronic spreadsheets.
-There may be additional logs required depending on the nature of the assets held by the corporation; such is the case when a corporation holds corporate vehicles.
-Under tax legislation, the corporation is required to keep its books and records in legible and retrievable format for inspection at any time by a CRA auditor.
+There may be additional logs required depending on the nature of the assets held by the corporation, which typically occurs when a corporation holds corporate vehicles.
+Under tax legislation, the corporation is required to keep its books and records in a legible and retrievable format that is ready for inspection at any time by a CRA auditor.

-What’s the big deal if you don’t have these records?
-Well, let’s hope you don’t get audited.
-Upon audit, the corporate minute book is typically one of the first items requested to be viewed.
+If you don’t have these records, you run the risk of being unprepared in the case of an audit.
+During an audit, the corporate minute book is typically one of the first items requested.
 Next are the financial books and records.
-If these aren’t in existence, or retrievable, you will most certainly be supplied with an audit proposal letter which demands you pay much more tax than you otherwise would.
+If these aren’t in existence or retrievable, you will most certainly be supplied with an audit proposal letter, which demands that you pay much more tax than you otherwise would.
 You may also even be hit with penalties for your failure to comply with the law.

-Aside from the scare of the CRA, there are many are other important reasons why you need proper corporate books and records.
-If your corporation is interested in purchasing real estate, or someone is interesting in purchasing your business, you will need a corporate minute book to demonstrate the history of the corporation.
-Other times, you may be required by a third party to evidence your shareholdings in a particular corporation.
+Aside from the prospect of being unprepared in the case of an audit, there are many other important reasons for having proper corporate books and records.
+If your corporation is interested in purchasing real estate, or someone is interesting in purchasing your business, you will need a corporate minute book to demonstrate the history of the corporation or you may need to show evidence of your shareholdings in a particular corporation.
 Without a minute book with properly issued share certificates, you will not be able to demonstrate that you own the corporation, which is separate and distinct from being a director of the corporation.

-Many clients ask, why is this important to obtain now?
+Many clients ask, “Why is this important to obtain now?”
 Can’t you simply create the minute book when requested by the CRA or the prospective purchaser?
-You could try.
-However the CRA has the ability to trace the age of the documentation using scientific tests.
-If you date documentation backwards to a date before today, you’ve now falsified records provided to the Agency, and you can be sure to be hit with severe forms of penalties and even criminal prosecution.
-Further, a purchaser may not be so interested in purchasing your business once he or she discovers that proper record keeping wasn’t done as required by law.
-This may be indicative of sloppy business management – maybe there are more skeletons to find.
+In all likelihood, that won’t pass the CRA’s tracing scans, which has the ability to trace the age of the documentation using scientific tests.
+If you date documentation backwards, you’ve now falsified records provided to the Agency.
+If discovered, you will be hit with severe penalties and even criminal prosecution.
+Further, a purchaser may decide not to purchase your business once it is discovered that proper records weren’t kept as required by law.
+This may be indicate sloppy business management – maybe there are more skeletons to find?

-Have a corporate minute book and haven’t done all that?
-No worries.
-We can help.
-If your corporation has never prepared annual resolutions, we can easily get your corporation in order.
-We can prepare ratifying and rectifying omnibus resolutions which are legal documents that state for whatever reason, no resolutions were previously enacted.
-The documents state that you now wish to ratify all past acts and rectify the lack of documentation by enacting these resolutions retroactively and updating your minute book.
+If you your corporate minute books are not up to date, or if you’ve never prepared annual resolutions, we can easily get your corporation in order.
+We can prepare ratifying and rectifying omnibus resolutions, which are legal documents that state that no resolutions were previously enacted.
+The documents further state your wishes to ratify all past acts and rectify the lack of documentation by enacting these resolutions retroactively and updating your minute book.

-If you have no minute book or share certificates at all, again, not to worry.
-We’ll simply reconstruct one.
-Here, we prepare a statutory declaration affirming that for whatever reason, no records exist or that all corporate documents have been lost or otherwise destroyed.
+If you have no minute book or share certificates at all, we can reconstruct one.
+Here, we will prepare a statutory declaration affirming that for whatever reason, no records exist or that all corporate documents have been lost or otherwise destroyed.
 We supplement the declaration with ratifying and rectifying annuals and obtain an official physical minute book.

-Finally, whatever the state of your corporation’s records are, note that annual resolutions are required to be prepared each year.
-Annual resolutions are resolutions which state that the directors and shareholders have reviewed and approved the financial statements of the corporation.
+Finally, whatever the state of your corporation’s records, note that annual resolutions are required to be prepared each year.
+Annual resolutions are resolutions that state that the directors and shareholders have reviewed and approved the financial statements of the corporation.
 The financial statements are prepared by the corporation’s accountant and are used to file the corporation’s annual T2 income tax return.

 For more information on corporate records and minute books, contact a corporate lawyer within our firm.